This is the final brief I will be allowed to file

 they ever find forgiveness and healing.
 It is not in their best interest

 to "protect" or shield people from feeling bad about their sin.
-In fact,

 this is destructive behavior, which is often exhibited by families of